The Testing Effect: Why Quizzes Beat Rereading [2026]

 The testing effect proves quizzing builds stronger memory than rereading.
 See how quiz duels and spaced repetition apply it.

 You read a chapter twice.
-Your friend took one quiz on it.
-A week later, your friend recalls twice as much, and that gap is the whole story of this article.
+Your friend took one quiz on it instead.
+A week later, your friend remembers about twice as much as you do.

 | Testing Effect in LearnClash | |